interlock-network/solana-program-template/README.md

 ### 4. processor

-The processor module contains everything we need to execute and instruction and do the stuff it specifies.
+The processor module contains everything we need to execute an instruction and do the stuff it specifies.

 ### 5. state